-- · permanent endowment funds
+- permanent endowment funds

 - expendable endowment funds

 - · restricted income funds

 - any part of unrestricted funds not readily available for spending, specifically income funds which could only be realised by disposing of fixed assets held for charitable use

 Reserves are therefore the resources the Academy has or can make available to spend for any or all of the Academy's purposes once it has met its commitments and covered its other planned expenditure.
-More specifically 'reserves' are income which becomes available to the Academy and is to be spent at the Trustees' discretion in furtherance of any of the Academy's objects (sometimes referred to as 'general purpose' income) but which is not yet spent, committed or designated.
+More specifically 'reserves' are income which becomes available to the Academy and is to be spent at the Trustees' discretion in furtherance of any of the Academy's objects (sometimes referred to as 'general purpose' income) but which is not yet spent, committed or designated (ie is 'free').

 The level of reserves held takes into account the nature of income and expenditure streams, the need to match them with commitments, including future capital projects, and the nature of reserves.
 The Trustees will keep this level of reserves under review at each board meeting and aim to build and maintain the reserves level by entering into cost effective agreements whilst in keeping with the principal object of the Academy.
+It should be noted that a significant portion of current reserves (£500k) has been ring-fenced for the upgrade of sporting facilities and in particular, the resurfacing of the schools astro playing pitch, in line with the DfE conditions of the sale of a section of the trust's property.

-Total reserves at the end of the period amounted to £29,192k.
-This balance includes unrestricted funds (free reserves) of £487k, which are considered appropriate for the Academy Trust, and restricted funds of £29,420k and a pension deficit of £715k.
+Total reserves at the end of the period amounted to £29,682k.
+This balance includes unrestricted funds (free reserves) of £649k, which are considered appropriate for the Academy Trust, and restricted funds of £29,843k and a pension deficit of £810k.